Trip Details at-a-Glance

 - All gratuities to porters, guides, and ship's crew

 Trip Cost Does Not Include:International airfare; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/baggage/cancellation insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, email/internet/phone/fax charges.

-One of the finest small ships in the world, the Island Sky features 53 spacious, outside-facing suites with marble-appointed bathrooms.
-Each suite includes a flat-screen TV with DVD player, hairdryer, individually controlled air-conditioning, and mini-fridge.
-High quality service and attention to detail are the order of the day aboard the Island Sky, with an on-board atmosphere more similar to a yacht than a cruise ship.
-Having undergone significant refurbishment in 2010, she features a large lounge, a library and bar, and an elegant dining room as well as spacious outside decks.
-The ship’s relatively small size lets her drop anchor in remote areas and in small ports where larger ships can’t go, and the fleet of inflatable zodiacs offers access in wonderfully remote places.
+The beautiful Island Sky features 53 spacious, outside-facing suites with marble-appointed bathrooms.
+Each suite includes a flat-screen TV with DVD player, hairdryer, individually controlled air conditioning, and mini-fridge.
+With an onboard atmosphere closer to a yacht than a cruise ship, she is very comfortable.
+Having undergone significant refurbishment in 2010, the ship features a large lounge, a library and bar, and an elegant dining room as well as spacious outside decks.
+The ship’s relatively small size lets her drop anchor in remote areas and in small ports where larger ships can’t go, and the fleet of inflatable Zodiacs offers access to wonderfully remote places.
 Island Sky has a staff and crew of 75.